brunobord/md2ebook/README.rst

 * ``fileroot`` this string will serve as a *root* for the different outputs.
   Following the example, you'll produce ``what-a-beautiful-title.html`` and ``what-a-beautiful-title.epub`` in your book root directory.
+* ``generator`` is either "calibre" or "pandoc".
+Pick the one you prefer (or the one that is available on your system).

 Extra configuration
 -------------------